The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

-Theorem~\ref{mainthm:asymp} shows that the energy of a sequence of critical points concentrates on a finite set~$\spt\mu_\star$ of singular points, arising from the Ginzburg-Landau terms in~$\Q_\eps$, together with a one-dimensional set~$\spt\nu_\star$, which arises from the vectorial Allen-Cahn energy for~$\M_\eps$ (see~\eqref{eq:Eeps-intro} below).
-Further properties of the set~$\spt \nu_\star$ are established in Theorem~\ref{mainthm:zeta*} and Theorem~\ref{mainthm:structure-V} below.
+Theorem~\ref{mainthm:asymp} shows, in particular, that the energy of a sequence of critical points concentrates on a finite set~$\spt\mu_\star$ of singular points, arising from the Ginzburg-Landau terms in~$\Q_\eps$.
+We also emphasise that, by~\eqref{eq:Q*-harm-intro} and item~\ref{item:mainthm-asymp-strong-conv}, $\Q_\star$ is a smooth harmonic map in $\Omega \setminus \spt\mu_\star$.